tigertv/cipy/README.rst

 Direct way
 ----------

-The cipher classes can encrypt only letters which exist in the alphabet, and they don't have a state.
+The cipher classes can encrypt only characters which exist in the alphabet, and they don't have a state.

 .. code-block:: python

-	from secretpy import Caesar
-	from secretpy import alphabets
+	from secretpy import Caesar, alphabets

 	alphabet = alphabets.GERMAN
 	plaintext = u"thequickbrownfoxjumpsoverthelazydog"